exasol/public-knowledgebase/Connect-with-Exasol/accessing-ibm-spectrum-scale-storage.md

 By following the steps shown in this guide, you can easily import Avro, Parquet or Orc formatted data from IBM Spectrum Scale object storage.
 Similarly, you can use [Virtual Schema S3 Document Files](https://github.com/exasol/s3-document-files-virtual-schema) integration to create a Virtual Schema over JSON or JSONLine files stored in Spectrum Scale.

+*We appreciate your input!
+Share your knowledge by contributing to the Knowledge Base directly in [GitHub](https://github.com/exasol/public-knowledgebase).*